PaNOSC-ViNYL/ase/doc/download.rst

 =======

 The CAMPOS Atomic Simulation Environment is released under the GNU Public License version 2.
-See the file :svn:`LICENSE` which accompanies the downloaded files, or see the license at GNU's web server at http://www.gnu.org/licenses/gpl.html.
+See the file :trac:`LICENSE` which accompanies the downloaded files, or see the license at GNU's web server at http://www.gnu.org/licenses/gpl.html.